Shadowland (Arnold novel): Frances lawsuit

 Rare in cases of copyright infringement, both parties in the Frances battle knew each other and had interacted financially and creatively.
-Brooks had previously met with Arnold to discuss financing a lawsuit against Marshall in order to sell the film rights of Shadowland to his company, Brooksfilms; and Marie Yates, Brooks’ co-producer on Frances had earlier worked in the same capacity for Marshall and had signed a contract with Arnold to act as his agent and receive an agent’s commission on the book.
+Brooks had previously met with Arnold to discuss financing a lawsuit against Marshall in order to sell the film rights of Shadowland to his company, Brooksfilms; and Marie Yates, Brooks' co-producer on Frances had earlier worked in the same capacity for Marshall and had signed a contract with Arnold to act as his agent and receive an agent's commission on the book.

-Another unusual feature of the suit is that the plagiarism charges were focused not only on similarities between the book and the finished film but also between those in the first-draft screenplays of the two rival film projects—both of which had, at different times, been supervised by Yates.
+Another unusual feature of the suit is that the plagiarism charges were focused less on similarities between the book and the finished film than between those in the first-draft screenplays of the two rival film projects—both of which had, at different times, been supervised by Yates.
 The plaintiffs believed their first-draft screenplay, written by Arnold and employing many fictional elements that were not in the book, was almost identical to the one written by the Brooksfilms writers.
-Attorney Plotkin admitted that the defendants’ subsequent drafts removed most of this challenged material and it “did not appear in the final film,” but contended that “the first draft is what was used to sell the film to studios and obtain financing and is what put us out of the action.”
+Attorney Plotkin admitted that the defendants' subsequent drafts removed most of this challenged material and it "did not appear in the final film," but contended that "the first draft is what was used to sell the film to studios and obtain financing and is what put us out of the action."

 That Mel Brooks had recently been sued by several other writers with similar complaints of plagiarism and questionable business practices, including Bernard Pomerance—author of the hit Broadway play, The Elephant Man—also factored into the dispute and fanned the media interest.

 In the defense, Brooksfilms attorneys argued that the business relationships among the litigants was irrelevant, that the contested scenes in their first-draft screenplay had been removed before the film was shot and, despite its novelistic structure and style, Shadowland was marketed as a nonfiction book and thus was not entitled to copyright protection.
 They also offered independent testimony and evidence to support their argument that the Freeman transorbital lobotomy did indeed happen and constituted an historical fact in the public domain.

-The federal judge who decided the matter in summary judgement was Malcolm M. Lucas, a Nixon appointee who had presided over the Charles Manson trial and would soon serve as the 26^{th} Chief Justice of California.
+The federal judge who decided the matter in summary judgement was Malcolm M. Lucas, a Nixon appointee who had presided over the Charles Manson trial and would soon serve as the 26th Chief Justice of California.
 Lucas appeared to believe the case had enough merit to reject two separate motions by the defense to dismiss the suit and, rare in Hollywood business litigations, allowed it to go all the way through a lengthy trial in L.A. federal court.
-But in his final judgment, he ruled for the defense and criticized the plaintiffs’ argument that the special novelistic nature of the book should give it the copyright protection of fiction.
+But in his final judgment, he ruled for the defense and criticized the plaintiffs' argument that the special novelistic nature of the book should give it the copyright protection of fiction.

 Shadowland Revisited

-In 2017, on the occasion of an eBook edition of Shadowland, Arnold published a follow-up companion eBook, Shadowland Revisited, which told, via dialogue with another author, the half-century story of the book’s conception, reception, controversy and lingering impact.
+In 2017, on the occasion of an eBook edition of Shadowland, Arnold published a follow-up companion eBook, Shadowland Revisited, which told the half-century story of the book's conception, reception, controversy and lingering impact.